Understanding Obesity Brochure

 Medical weight management is provided by an obesity medicine physician in a clinical setting.
 Other healthcare professionals such as nurse practitioners, physician assistants, nurses, registered dietitians and psychologists may also be a part of the program.
 These programs typically offer services such as nutrition counseling, physical activity and behavioral therapy.
 Often, these programs incorporate total meal replacement plans and/or the use of FDA-approved medications for the treatment of obesity.

-Currently, there are five medications that are FDA-approved for chronic weight management:
+Currently, there are six medications that are FDA-approved for chronic weight management:

 - phentermine products (Adipex-P® or Suprenza®)